Where are people searching?

 Organic Search (SEO) vs Paid Search (PPC)

 Everyone wants their website to show up on the first page of search results, but you’ll need more than luck to get there.
-Search engines determine how webpages rank using organic search or paid search.
-What is the difference between the two?
+Search engines determine what shows up on search engine results pages (SERPS) in both organic search and paid search.
+Each is an important part of Search Engine Marketing but what is the difference between them?

 Organic search results appear under paid ads and are ranked based on how relevant the search engine thinks your webpage is to the search query.
 Search Engine Optimization (SEO) plays a major role in organic search rankings, which factors in the content and relevance of the webpage.
 The higher quality and more engaging the page content, the higher the website ranks.
 You don’t have to pay to play in the organic search world, however an experienced SEO agency will certainly help you deliver results more efficiently and provide a roadmap to follow.
 It’s important to know that SEO is a long game.
 It takes time to build authority and trust.

 While waiting for SEO to organically build up, PPC can be used to make a webpage appear in the top search results.
 It’s important to find a trusted partner to create PPC campaigns, or else you could blow through your advertising budget with little ROI.

 Keywords in PPC Campaigns